🏠

 Shop The Look:

-1. Cream linen slipcovered sectional with rolled arms
+1. Cream linen slipcovered sectional rolled arms

-3. White distressed media console with barn door sliders
+3. White distressed media console barn door

-7. Black metal lantern-style pendant lights (pair)
+7. Black metal lantern pendant lights

 DIY Paint Transformation